Polymer/old-docs-site/app/2.0/docs/devguide/hybrid-elements.md

 ## Hybrid element overview

-A hybrid element is defined using a 2.x-style DOM template and a 1.x-style `Polymer()` function
+A hybrid element is defined using a 2.x-style DOM template and a 1.x-style `Polymer()` function call.

 The `Polymer` function sets up the prototype chain for your custom element, so you cannot set up your own prototype chain.